 Put the ramekins (or mugs) onto a large baking sheet.

 Chop your fresh strawberries into small pieces.
 You don’t really have to chop the strawberries.
 You could slice them instead, but I liked them chopped.
 Spoon the strawberries into the ramekins.

 A lot of cobbler and crisp recipes add a lot of sugar, flour, cornstarch, and/or butter or anything else to the fruit.
 To cut back on calories (trying to make myself feel better about the rather large cobblers…) I didn’t add anything to my strawberries.
 If your strawberries are not very sweet you could certainly add a little sugar or if they’re really wet or juicy, you can toss them in a little flour or cornstarch.

-Just spoon the batter on top and place the ramekins on a baking sheet if you haven’t already.
-Be careful not to overfill the ramekins because they will rise a bit.
+Be careful not to overfill the ramekins because the topping will rise a bit.
 Be sure to put the cobblers on a baking sheet JUST in case they spill out.

 - Preheat oven to 375 degrees.
-Lightly spray 4 (6oz.-3/4cup) ramekins with nonstick cooking spray (or lightly butter).
+Lightly spray 4 - 6 ounce (3/4 cup) ramekins with nonstick cooking spray (or lightly butter).
 Place ramekins on a baking sheet.

 - In a large mixing bowl, mix together flour, sugar, baking powder, and salt until well combined.
 Stir in milk and vanilla until just combined.
 Spoon over top of strawberries.

 - Bake cobblers for about 18-22 minutes at 375 degrees F or until golden brown.
 Cool slightly then top with ice cream or whipped topping/cream as desired.